-The internet and marketing technology allows law firms to reach large audiences and very targeted sections of audiences - specifically potential clients needing specific legal services in a specific state or city.
-Digital marketing provides many benefits to all types of law firms, from personal injury law to divorce and family law, immigration law, and bankruptcy law.
+The internet and marketing technology allows firms to reach both large audiences and very targeted sections of audiences - specifically potential clients needing specific legal services in a specific state or city.
+Online marketing provides many benefits to all types of law firms, from personal injury law to divorce and family law, immigration law, and bankruptcy law.

 Lawyers often come to us believing that SEO is the key to their success on the internet.
-While SEO is one essential ingredient, successful law firms do far more than just have an optimized website.
-Digital marketing provides numerous unique ways lawyer can market their law firm:
+While SEO is one essential ingredient, successful firms do far more than just have an optimized website.
+Online marketing provides numerous unique ways a lawyer can market their law firm:

 - Being listed in online legal directories like Avvo and Lawyers.com